saif-ellafi/foundryvtt-minimal-ui/README.md

 This includes hiding Foundry's Logo, Players List, Scene Navigation and Macro Bar.

+### Foundry Logo
-* Foundry Logo may be hidden or resized, and made clickable to toggle UI elements.
+* Foundry Logo may be hidden or resized
+* Can be made clickable to toggle show/hide HUD (Including chat or not)

+### Player List
 * Scenes, Player list and left side controls customized for minimalism by default
+* Players list may be hidden completely, shown on hover or shown normally

+### Scene Navigation
 * Scene Navigation allows preview the map on mouse over (GM Only)
+* Allows Hiding or having the scene navigation collapsed by default

+### Macro Hotbar
 * Macro Bar may be hidden, collapsed, auto-hidden (default) or shown
+* Macro Bar may be customized to 3 slots, 6 or default 10
 * Macro Bar may be repositioned along the X-Axis

-* Players list may be hidden completely, shown on hover or shown normally
-* Allows Hiding or having the scene navigation collapsed by default
+### Left Side Control Buttons
 * Left controls may be collapsed into a single column (or not)
+* May be shown normally or auto-hide mode on mouse over
 * Left controls may be standard or small size
-* Left controls may be moved vertically and set behavior to auto-hidden
+* Left controls may be repositioned along the Y-Axis

+### Customization
-* Colors of borders and shadows and their strength customizeable
+* Colors of borders and shadows and their strength customizable
+* Position of elements in the UI can be modified

 ## Support with Systems and Modules
 MinimalUI is made as agnostic as possible.
 Yet, it is impossible to ensure maximum compatibility.